Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 _November 4, 1996.
 Paris, France._

-The inaugural flight of the Ariane 5 rocket—Europe's most advanced launch vehicle—lasted 37 seconds.
+The inaugural flight of the Ariane 5 rocket --- Europe's most advanced launch vehicle --- lasted 37 seconds.
 The rocket carried four satellites worth over \$500 million.
 It veered off course and was destroyed.

-The cause: a software defect.
+The cause: a software bug inherited from the Ariane 4 without revalidation.
-A 64-bit floating-point number was converted to a 16-bit signed integer without overflow protection.
+A 64-bit floating-point number representing horizontal velocity was converted to a 16-bit signed integer.
+The value exceeded 32,767 (the maximum for a 16-bit signed integer).
+No overflow protection was implemented --- the code threw an exception.
 This caused cascading failures in the inertial reference system.
+Both the primary and backup systems failed identically from the same bug.

 The inquiry board's report stated:
 _"The failure could have been avoided by... appropriate protection against overflow."_

+The defective code worked correctly in the Ariane 4, where horizontal velocities never exceeded the threshold.
+Ariane 5's more powerful engines produced higher acceleration.
+The assumption that certain values would remain bounded no longer held.

 #v(1em)